Angelitus02/kx-problem-angel/README.md

 I had a minor bug where I was returning the 503 error regardless.
 Now all responses are 200 but no data is being displayed in the browser or in the console.

+Improvements to the application would be using docker volumes to store the dummy data.